vbdi/amuse/README.md

-## Readme for AMUSE: Adaptive Multi-Segment Encoding for Dataset Watermarking codes
+## Code for AMUSE: Adaptive Multi-Segment Encoding for Dataset Watermarking codes
-The code includes AMUSE implementation and instructions to run the code and obtain the reported results.
+The repo provides the code for AMUSE: Adaptive Multi-Segment Encoding for Dataset Watermarking codes paper.

+AMUSE is accepted to ICME 2025.

 ### Setup:
 ```